Garrick Theatre (Guildford): Historical use

 buildings in one of his reports:

-A Commissariat Store has been erected 55' x 25', to it are attached a quarter consisting of two rooms and a kitchen and an office.
-This building is of brick with wooden floors; the quarter and office only are ceiled.
-It is surrounded by a fence enclosing a yard about 130' x 145' in which also has been erected a wooden stable; this has been built with one side open as being best suited to the climate, and the work required of the horses; there is accommodation for 7 horses, a loose box for a sick horse, a harness room, a room for the groom, and a shed capable of containing 4 carts and 30 tons of hay.

-When Lieutenant Du Cane was transferred to Fremantle in 1855, his former house was handed over to the Director of the Commissariat Store in Guildford, Deputy Assistant Commissary-General Travers.
+When Lieutenant Du Cane was transferred to Fremantle in 1855, his former house was handed over to the director of the Commissariat Store in Guildford, Deputy Assistant Commissary-General Travers.
 The Commissariat Store was later used as a Drill Hall by Enrolled Pensioner Guards.
 When the convict depot in Guildford was closed in 1878, the buildings were handed over to the municipality of Guildford, which sold Du Cane's house, and the section of Allotment 45 on which it stands, to a private buyer.

 The Commissariat Quarters were renovated in 1951 for use as an Infant Health Centre.

 Modern-day use

 The Garrick Theatre Club has operated out of the premises since 1932 and in 2007 celebrated 75 years as a theatre club.
 The Garrick Theatre Club is the oldest and continual running community theatre group in metropolitan Western Australia.
 The Garrick was named after David Garrick, considered the most influential Shakespearean actor.